Soldie/braiins-os-Linus-Miner-BITCOIN/docs/index.md

 python3 restore2factory.py backup/backup-id-date/ your-miner-hostname-or-ip
 ```

-## Recovering bricked (unbootable) devices using SD card
+## Recovering Bricked (unbootable) Devices Using SD Card

-If anything goes wrong and your device seems unbootable, you can use the previously created SD card image to recover it (flash the manufacturer’s firmware to the built-in flash memory):
+If anything goes wrong and your device seems unbootable, you can use the previously created SD card image to recover original firmware from the  manufacturer:

-- Follow the steps in *Creating bootable SD card image* to boot the device
+- Follow the steps in *Creating Bootable SD Card Image* to boot the device
 - Run (*on Windows, use `python` command instead of `python3`*):
 ```
-cd braiins-os-firmware_am1-s9-latest/factory-transition
+cd braiins-os_am1-s9_ssh_VERSION
 python3 restore2factory.py backup/2ce9c4aab53c-2018-09-19/ your-miner-hostname-or-ip
 ```